Definition

 3. Beginner Workflows Worth Building First

-These are the workflows most likely to support the Revenue System Sprint path because they connect traffic, CRM, sales follow-up, and measurement.
+These are the workflows most likely to become useful AI systems because they connect the customer action, the owner, the tool record, and the measurement.

-Trigger this when someone starts but does not submit the audit.
-The system should preserve context, remind them why the questions matter, and flag high-fit partials for review when revenue, urgency, or lead volume is visible.
+Trigger this when someone starts but does not submit a form, intake, checkout, or request.
+The system should preserve context, remind them why the questions matter, and flag high-fit partials for review when budget, urgency, or purchase intent is visible.

 Speed-to-lead response